-The NIHR has also supported similar research on using virtual reality to treat anxiety - a condition that an estimated 10% of us will experience in our lifetime and that is thought to be responsible for the loss of around 20% of working days.
+The NIHR has also supported similar research in the area of anxiety - a condition that an estimated 10% of us will experience in our lifetime and which is thought to be responsible for the loss of around 20% of working days due to illness.

-The NIHR Oxford Health Biomedical Research Centre is supporting research using virtual reality to treat people with a fear of heights.
+This research, supported by the NIHR Oxford Health Biomedical Research Centre, focused on treating people with a fear of heights.
 The results showed improvement in the phobia for all those that received the therapy compared to little change in a comparison group who received no specific treatment.